wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/4-manage-msix-app-attach.md

 You can manage new versions of the applications by uploading a new VHD on a file share.
 The process is similar to publishing a new MSIX app attach application.

-1. You must update the MSIX app group and modify the application to the new version.
+You must update the MSIX app and modify the application to the new version.

-2. Users can get the new version of the application by signing out and signing in again.
+Users can get the new version of the application by signing out and signing in again.

-3. After the user signs in, the new application is staged and registered.
+After the user signs in, the new application is staged and registered.
+You can change MSIX package registration type, by opening the MSIX package and in the **Registration Tpe** select **On-demand** or **Log on blocking** as desired.

-4. To remove the application using MSIX app attach, remove from the group and from the file share.
+To remove the application using MSIX app attach, remove from the app from Windows Virtual Desktop and from the file share.